 Typically, what is your store size?

 About 1,000 sq. ft. to 1,200 sq. ft.
 The stores are like mini supermarkets.
-However, we have ensured that while the stores look modern, it is not dauntingly so.
+However, we have ensured that while the stores look modern, they are not dauntingly so.

 A local ecosystem has been created to operate the stores.
 That is why we named them Localmart.